Quick Detection VS Accurate Identification

 One key aspect in choosing the correct instrument for chemical survey is knowing what kind of information is necessary, and in what kind of situations.
 Roughly speaking, chemical measurement instruments can be divided into two different categories: detectors and analyzers.

-Detectors should be used a ’first indicator’ to get the information of a possibly present hazardous chemical, as quickly as possible.
-Many times, combining the detection information from a chemical detector with other reports, reconnaissance information, and observations is enough to make efficient decisions.
+Handheld chemical detectors should be used a ’first indicator’ to get the information of a possibly present hazardous chemical, as quickly as possible.
+Many times, combining the detection information from a handheld chemical detector with other reports, reconnaissance information, and observations is enough to make efficient decisions.
 However, sometimes it may be necessary to further analyze what the target chemical is, and this is where chemical analyzer comes in.
-Response time with chemical detectors is seconds, whereas chemical analyzers may take tens of minutes to fully complete the analysis; it is important for the operator to understand the role of each type of instrument that is used in the field.
+Response time with handheld chemical detectors is seconds, whereas chemical analyzers may take tens of minutes to fully complete the analysis; it is important for the operator to understand the role of each type of instrument that is used in the field.

 2. Before Chemical Detection Mission

-Before setting off on a mission, the operational capabilities of the chemical detector have to be verified.
+Before setting off on a mission, the operational capabilities of the handheld chemical detector have to be verified.
 Be sure that:

 - Battery is fully charged